nicolas-t/Chocolat/readme.md

 #### Compatibility
 recent browsers such as :
-tested on IE 7+, Safari, Firefox & Chrome.
+IE 7+, Safari, Firefox & Chrome.

 ##Demo
 -----------